vjlab/resources/introduction.md

 ## Things to Read up on
 ### Mathematical Concepts
 Recommended youtube channel: [mathematicalmonk](https://www.youtube.com/user/mathematicalmonk).
-An in-depth knowledge of these concepts is not essential.
+An in-depth knowledge of these concepts is not essential, unless you're aiming to specialize in that area.
  - Linear regression
  - Markov chains
  - Maximum likelihood (RAXML, IQ-Tree, FastTree - pros and cons.
 Provide references.)
  - Bayesian statistics (BEAST)

-### Computation for Virology
+### Phylogenetics Concepts
  - [How to interpret a phylogenetic tree](http://epidemic.bio.ed.ac.uk/how_to_read_a_phylogeny), by Andrew Rambaut.
 Or [this](https://www.khanacademy.org/science/biology/her/tree-of-life/a/phylogenetic-trees) Khan academy video.
  - [Models of DNA substitution](https://en.wikipedia.org/wiki/Models_of_DNA_evolution), from Wikipedia.

 ### Programming
 Having a good grasp on how to read, if not write, code is helpful, but not essential (though this is expected to change in future).
 The Youtube channel [thenewboston](https://www.youtube.com/watch?v=HBxCHonP6Ro&list=PL6gx4Cwl9DGAcbMi1sH6oAMk4JHw91mC_) is a good place to start.
+ - Python, or R to start off.
+IMO, Python is superior to R in every way except for plotting.
+ - Github

 ### Writing
 This is starting to become a sticking point in science, not just in terms of a scientist speaking to a non-specialist audience, but [specialists speaking to other specialists from other fields](http://blogs.agu.org/sciencecommunication/2010/10/26/dude-you-are-speaking-romulan/).